wasm-forge/ic-sqlite-svelte-demo/README.md

 # `ic-sqlite-svelte-demo`

-Demo canister of using sqlite with a Svelte frontend.
+A simple demo canister of using Sqlite with a Svelte frontend.

 ## Running the project locally